 The day I rescued KK

-Five years ago this week, I was in the house early one evening when my four dogs at the time, started making a very loud commotion outside.
-It was the kind of serious commotion that warranted a hasty look to see what was causing the ruckus.
-Had my dream of Jason Statham getting lost in my area come true??!!
-I hurried outside to see.
+It was five years ago this week, that I was in the house early one evening when my four dogs at the time, started making a very loud commotion outside.
+It was the kind of serious commotion that warranted a hasty look to see what was causing such a ruckus.
+I hurried outside, expecting to see a masked man with an axe, or possibly a stray Komodo dragon in the yard.
+The barking was that intense.

 KK is Mr. Cool